dword-design/nuxt-mail/README.md

 }
 ```

-Also, the module not work for static sites (via `nuxt generate`) because the module creates a server route.
+Also, the module does not work for static sites (via `nuxt generate`) because the module creates a server route.

 ## Debugging mail errors